Saint-Joseph-des-Carmes: History

-At the same time that the church was constructed, the adjoining convent of the Shoeless Carmelites was built.
+At the same time that the church was constructed, the adjoining convent of the Discalced Carmelites was built.
 It was composed of two cloisters, a smaller cloister for those coming from outside the convent and a larger one for those resident.
 It contained a refractory, cells for the sisters, a capitulary hall and a hall for novices.
 It could house between forty and sixty novices.
-This structure is almost entirely intact today, and is used by the seminary.
+This structure is almost entirely intact today, and was used by the seminary.

+A men's community of Carmelites was also located on the property.
+One famous resident was Brother Lawrence of the Resurrection, whose writings later became part of the classic Christian text, The Practice of the Presence of God.
+St. Jean-Baptiste de La Salle famously made a retreat at the monastery as well, having had a particular devotion to St. Teresa.